Master of the Game (novel): Plot

-Eve, the older twin, is manipulative, evil, and despises Alexandra, a trusting and sweet girl.
+Eve, the elder twin, is manipulative, evil, and despises Alexandra, a trusting and sweet girl.
 Eve has secretly attempted to kill Alexandra several times.
-Kate decides to name Eve heir to Kruger-Brent while Alexandra the head of the conglomerate's charities, but disinherits Eve when she discovers Eve's true nature.
-Eve meets George Mellis, an heir like her who has been disinherited by his rich family, and they plot to have George marry Alexandra and kill her, leaving George with Alexandra's fortune while Kate will have no option but to take Eve back to run the company.
+Kate decides to name Eve heir to Kruger-Brent and Alexandra as the head of the conglomerate's charities, but disinherits Eve when she discovers Eve's true nature.
+Eve meets George Mellis, an heir like her who has been disinherited by his wealthy family, and they plot to have George marry Alexandra and kill her, leaving George with Alexandra's fortune while Kate will have no choice but to take Eve back to run the company.
 Eve manages to help George marry Alexandra, but she taunts him to the point that he nearly beats her to death.
 A talented surgeon, Keith Webster, fixes her face, and Kate reconciles with Eve and plans to put her back in her will.
 Eve decides she no longer needs George and decides to get rid of him.
 She intercepts Alexandra and prevents her rendezvous with George.
 Eve then pretends to be Alexandra and kills him.
 The police find his body and build a case against Eve.
 Keith realizes the truth when Dr. John Harley, the family's doctor whom Eve visited under the guise of a suicidal Alexandra, says he was able to tell the twins apart because of Eve's facial scar from her assault though Keith knows he left no scars on Eve's face and has a post surgical photo to prove it.
 Keith threatens to show the photo to the police if Eve doesn't marry him, and although she complies she cheats on him openly with a younger man.
 Keith refuses to testify at the coroner's inquest and Kate gives Eve an alibi, believing Eve murdered George but thinking she will punish Eve in her own way.
 Before she can do so, Keith deliberately destroys Eve's face during a laugh line removal procedure, making Eve devoted to Keith in fear that he will leave her alone with her ugliness.
 Kate considers this punishment enough.
 Alexandra marries George's psychiatrist, Dr. Peter Templeton, and they have a son named Robert.

 Back in the present, Robert, now eight, is a classical pianist prodigy.
-Kate tries to meddle with Robert's future, but is rebuffed by Peter and Alexandra who say Robert will choose his own life and won't be forced to take over Kruger-Brent.
+Kate tries to meddle with Robert's future, but is rebuffed by Alexandra and Peter who say Robert will choose his own life and won't be forced to take over Kruger-Brent.
 Kate relents, saying she would never interfere in anyone's life choices.
 She then offers to introduce young Robert to a renowned musician as she once offered to help with Tony's art career.